Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Preliminaries

-The expert and the agents are asked to submit an {\em expert's report} and {\em bids} to the mechanism and may have incentives to misreport their true values in order to maximize their utility.
+The mechanism asks the expert to submit a {\em report} and the agents to submit their {\em bids}.
+All of them however may have incentive to misreport their true values in order to maximize their utility.
 We are interested in mechanisms that do not allow for such strategic manipulations.
 We say that a mechanism $M$ is \emph{truthful for agent} $i \in \{A,B\}$ if for any value $w_i$ and any profile $(\vc{v}',\vc{w}')$,

 where the expectation is taken with respect to the lottery $P^M$.
-This means that bidding her true value $w_i$ is a utility-maximizing strategy for the agent, no matter what the other agent and the expert's report are.
-Mechanism $M$ is \emph{truthful for the expert} if for any expert profile $\vc{v}$ and any profile $(\vc{v}',\vc{w}')$,
+This means that bidding her true value $w_i$ is a utility-maximizing strategy for the agent, no matter what the other agent bids and the expert reports.
+Similarly, mechanism $M$ is said to be \emph{truthful for the expert} if for any expert profile $\vc{v}$ and any profile $(\vc{v}',\vc{w}')$,

 Again, this means that reporting her true valuation profile is a utility-maximizing strategy for the expert, no matter what the agents bid.
 A mechanism $M$ is \emph{truthful} if it is truthful for the agents and truthful for the expert.